smalleni/infrared-scale/README.md

 infrared-scale only needs ansible to work. ansible >= v2.5 is required..
 All other requirements are installed as a part of infared installation.
 You must have passwordless-authentication and acces to the hypervisor you want launch VMs on from the node running infrared-scale(can be achieved using ssh-copy-id)
 ## Getting Started

 infrared-scale is designed to install and orchestrate infrared from you local machine.
-You can change this by pointing to the appropriate host in this [playbook](ansible/deploy-scale-cloud.yml).
+You can use any machine you want to run infrared-scale from, by cloning infraredonto that machine and running it from there.

-The virsh networking files required to create networks on the hypervisor large enough to accomodate enough VMs for scale deployments are provided [here](virsh-network) and are copied by infrared-scale into the appropriate path for use by infrared.
+The virsh networking files required to create networks on the hypervisor large enough to accomodate enough VMs for scale deployments are provided [here](ansible/roles/infrared-provision/virsh-network) and are copied by infrared-scale into the appropriate path for use by infrared.

-Some variables like the version of OpenStack to be installed, build, name of the hypervisor and ssh-key file location need to be declared [here](ansible/vars/main.yml) as they are used by more than one role and hence haven't been made role specific.
+Some variables like the version of OpenStack to be installed, build, name of the hypervisor and ssh-key file location need to be declared [here](ansible/vars/main.yml)as they are used by more than one role and hence haven't been made role specific.

 Based on you hypervisor capacity and the number of VMs (OpenStack nodes) you want to scale to, you can adjust the number of VMs of each type to be provisioned and the memory/cpu requirements [here](ansible/roles/infrared-provision/vars/main.yml).
 If you do not provide any values, some safe defaults provided [here](ansible/roles/infrared-provision/defaults/main.yml) will be used.